-Borrowers may also be less able to meet their debt service, property tax, insurance and/or franchise fee requirements if economic conditions do not further improve.
+Borrowers may also be less able to meet their debt service, property taxes, insurance and/or franchise requirements (including required property improvement plans) if economic conditions do not further improve.
 Furthermore, declining commercial real estate values significantly increase the likelihood that we will incur losses on our loans in the event of default because the value of our collateral may be insufficient to cover our exposure.
 Increased payment defaults, foreclosures and/or losses could adversely affect our results of operations, financial condition, liquidity, business prospects and our ability to make dividend distributions.